dennischow/website-appview/README.md

 * APP added a $scope function

 Nov 28, 2014
-* views folder renamed to tempaltes
+* views folder renamed to templates
+* Added Factory to collect customers data and store in global